 Successful AOD practitioners combine compassion with practical expertise.
 Key skills include:

-- Motivational Interviewing – helping clients explore and resolve ambivalence
+- Motivational interviewing – helping clients explore and resolve ambivalence

-- Crisis Intervention – supporting clients through acute episodes safely
+- Crisis intervention – supporting clients through acute episodes safely

-- Case Management – coordinating multidisciplinary supports
+- Case management – coordinating multidisciplinary supports

-- Cultural Competence – understanding diverse social and cultural needs
+- Cultural competence – understanding diverse social and cultural needs

-- Documentation and Ethics – maintaining confidentiality and compliance
+- Documentation and ethics – maintaining confidentiality and compliance

 Step 4: Meet Industry Screening and Legal Requirements